Faizankhan97/react-practices/README.md

 use map --- {name.map((parameter)=>(JXS tags key={id}))}

+git push -f origin master

 Why we use key?
 key is use for unqiue id for cards

 React it's self say that never use index as the key (anti-pattern)

+Two types of Export/Import

+Default export is import component from path

+Name export is import {comonent} from path

+Reconailiation Algorith(React Fiber - v16 of react)

+Virtul DOM is representation of an actual DOM
+It's nothing but javascript object

+Why is React is fast?
+react is efficient in DOM manipulation because it have virtual dom

 # Parcel